-Adapting to climate change, coupled with addressing aging infrastructure, population growth, and degraded ecosystems, will require rethinking programs and policies and investing in our natural and built water systems.
+Adapting to climate change, coupled with addressing aging infrastructure, population growth, and degraded ecosystems, will require investing in our natural and built water systems.

-This shift will take many forms, from restoring watersheds to improving water efficiency and stormwater management, and will address a combination of flood risk, water quality, and water supply objectives.
-In addition to strengthening our water systems, these strategies can support our communities and the environment.
+These investments will take many forms, from restoring watersheds to improving water efficiency and stormwater management, and will address a variety of water challenges, from flooding to water quality impairments and diminishing water supplies.

 Developing Solutions through Multiple Benefits

 In collaboration with a broad range of stakeholders, researchers at the Pacific Institute and Professor Bob Wilkinson at the University of California, Santa Barbara have developed a framework to help water managers incorporate multiple benefits and trade-offs into water management decisions.
 By promoting a broader and more complete consideration of the wide range of benefits and costs associated with water management decisions, water managers can:

 - Engage with stakeholders and decision makers to improve support for a policy or project;

-- Optimize the investment of time, money, and other resources.
+- Optimize the investment of time, money, and other resources; and

-Learn more from Pacific Institute researchers Sarah Diringer and Morgan Shimabuku on how the multi-benefit framework can help advance more equitable and sustainable water solutions.
+Learn from Pacific Institute researchers Sarah Diringer and Morgan Shimabuku how the Multi-Benefit Framework can help advance more equitable and sustainable water solutions:

 Explore the Multi-Benefit Framework